TuxVinyards/qqX/README.md

 ![dev work and disk error alert](https://github.com/TuxVinyards/qqX/assets/3956806/20262c87-83eb-481c-a6f1-a50cd2a0c19b)

 Being able to autoinstall from any given random non-quickget ISO is on the wish list.

-Also not forgetting some of the new pull requests making their way into quickemu code, like @zen0bit 's for distro homepages  [here](<https://github.com/quickemu-project/quickemu/pull/801#issuecomment-1762671744>)

 Conversion between gnome boxes and quickemu is currently on the the todo list for version 2.2 (?)